microsoft/LightGBM/docs/GPU-Windows.md

 This guide is for the MinGW build.

-For the MSVC (Visual Studio) build with GPU, please refer to https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#windows-2
+For the MSVC (Visual Studio) build with GPU, please refer to https://github.com/Microsoft/LightGBM/wiki/Installation-Guide#windows-2 ( We recommend you to use this since it is much easier).

 # Install LightGBM GPU version in Windows (CLI / R / Python), using MinGW/gcc